msloan10/Bitcoin-Dashboard/README.md

 # Bitcoin Dashboard
- A Bitcoin dashboard that incorpoartes sentiment analysis using Twitter data.
+ A Bitcoin dashboard that incorporates sentiment analysis using Twitter data.
 The dashboard also displays the top news headlines, a candle stick graph for bitcoin pricing, and options to buy or sell Bitcoin.

 ## File Descriptions: